 “The Way Life Should Be”?
 Check.

-As great as taking in the view from your campsite is, we know you’ll want to head out on the Baxter State Park trails, and Abol Bridge Campground is literally right on the Appalachian Trail!
+As great as taking in the view from your campsite is, we know you’ll want to head out on the Baxter State Park trails, and the entrance to Baxter State Park is right down the road (you’re literally on “the Baxter Park Road”)!
 Enjoy family-friendly hikes like Blueberry Ledges or the Debsconeag Ice Caves, or tackle Maine’s tallest peak and the northern terminus of the Appalachian Trail, Mount Katahdin.
 There are also plenty of waterfall trails and shorter hikes throughout the park.